 Collaborative divorce is a hybrid method in which spouses are each represented by an attorney.
 Both sides agree to work collaboratively and amicably toward a resolution, and the process begins with setting mutual goals.
 Collaborative divorce can save money, and it avoids long-term scars for the families involved.

-Attorney Taylor is a member of the Collaborative Divorce Group of Western Connecticut, and The Litchfield County Collaborative Divorce Group.
+Attorney Taylor is a member of the Collaborative Divorce Group of Western Connecticut, as well as The Litchfield County Collaborative Divorce Group.

 Attorney Taylor also recently completed a 40-hour training course through the Connecticut Council for Non-Adversarial Divorce to become certified in divorce mediation.
 In this process, a neutral mediator shepherds the parties toward a mutually acceptable outcome without formally representing either side.